stschn/deepANN/README.md

 <b>Convolutional Neural Network (CNN)</b>
 <ul>
-  <li><code>as.CNN.image.X()</code> creates a 4D image array with the dimensions samples, height, width and channels either from already given image data or from images on a storage medium.</li>
+  <li><code>as.CNN.image.X()</code> creates a 4D image feature array with the dimensions samples, height, width and channels either from already given image data or from images on a storage medium.</li>
   <li><code>as.CNN.image.Y()</code> creates a one-hot vector for the image labels.</li>
   <li><code>get.CNN.image.X.samples()</code> returns the number of images (feature samples).</li>
   <li><code>get.CNN.image.X.height()</code> returns the height of the images.</li>